LukasWoodtli/WebPage/content/setup_new_machine.md

+---
-Title: Setup a new Machine
+title: Setup a new Machine
-Category: Programming
+category: Programming
-Tags: Tools, Cheat Sheet, Unix, Linux
+tags: [Tools, Cheat Sheet, Unix, Linux]
+---
 Some notes on what to do to setup a new machine for my development projects.

 # Linux